Is ivermectin highly effective or totally useless against covid? And why is there still no agreement on this question?

 Update February 2022

-A newly published ivermectin trial from Malaysia (I-TECH), while purporting to show no benefit of ivermectin, in fact showed quite positive results in favor of ivermectin.
+A newly published ivermectin trial from Malaysia (I-TECH), while purporting to show no benefit of ivermectin, in fact showed a positive trend in favor of ivermectin: despite several design flaws, in-hospital mortality was about 70% lower in the ivermectin group (p=0.09).
 Read more.

 Update April 2022